mattecologist/che/README.md

 Note: this current version has mixed performance on different systems.
-The `parallel` package is used to cycle through the pairwise models, and I’ve only been testing it on Linux systems so far, so there may be a need to test this on Windows.
+The `parallel` package is used to cycle through the pairwise models, and I’ve only been testing it on Linux and Mac systems so far, so there may be a need to test this on Windows.
 Tested on 4-core and 12-core processors, the later gives much more stable performance.

 ## Background